Alexander Fleming: Early life and education

 Born on 6 August 1881 at Lochfield farm near Darvel, in Ayrshire, Scotland, Alexander Fleming was the third of four children of farmer Hugh Fleming and Grace Stirling Morton, the daughter of a neighbouring farmer.
 Hugh Fleming had four surviving children from his first marriage.
 He was 59 at the time of his second marriage to Grace, and died when Alexander was seven.

 Fleming went to Loudoun Moor School and Darvel School, and earned a two-year scholarship to Kilmarnock Academy before moving to London, where he attended the Royal Polytechnic Institution.
 After working in a shipping office for four years, the twenty-year-old Alexander Fleming inherited some money from an uncle, John Fleming.
-His elder brother, Tom, was already a physician and suggested to him that he should follow the same career, and so in 1903, the younger Alexander enrolled at St Mary's Hospital Medical School in Paddington (now part of Imperial College London); he qualified with an MBBS degree from the school with distinction in 1906.
+His elder brother, Tom, was already a physician and suggested that he should follow the same career.
+In 1901, the younger Alexander enrolled at St Mary's Hospital Medical School in Paddington, now part of Imperial College London.
+In 1906, he qualified with an MBBS degree from the school with distinction.

 Fleming, who was a private in the London Scottish Regiment of the Volunteer Force from 1900 to 1914, had been a member of the rifle club at the medical school.
 The captain of the club, wishing to retain Fleming in the team, suggested that he join the research department at St Mary's, where he became assistant bacteriologist to Sir Almroth Wright, a pioneer in vaccine therapy and immunology.
 In 1908, he gained a BSc degree with gold medal in bacteriology, and became a lecturer at St Mary's until 1914.

 Commissioned lieutenant in 1914 and promoted captain in 1917, Fleming served throughout World War I in the Royal Army Medical Corps, and was Mentioned in Dispatches.
 He and many of his colleagues worked in battlefield hospitals at the Western Front in France.

 In 1918 he returned to St Mary's Hospital, where he was elected Professor of Bacteriology of the University of London in 1928.
-In 1951 he was elected the Rector of the University of Edinburgh for a term of three years.